The word geothermal is derived from ‘geo‘, which relates to the Earth’s ground or land and ‘thermal‘ which relates to heat.

 3. The heated water then turns to steam (water vapour), which rises to the surface.

-4. Steam is used to turn a turbine
+4. The steam is used to turn a turbine

 5. The turbine is connected to the generator, which will generate electricity.

-Geothermal energy is a great alternative to burning fossil fuels because it does not involve burning fuels, which means that no CO2 is being released and there are no fuel costs.
+Geothermal energy is a great alternative to burning fossil fuels because it does not involve burning fuels.
+This means that no CO2 is being released and there are no fuel costs.
 The hot water and steam can even be used to heat buildings.

 So to make biofuels:

-3. Burn the plants in the power stations
+3. The plants are burned in power stations